spsforks/QB64-Wiki/_ICON.md

 END IF

 ```

 > *Note:* _ICON images can be freed if the [SCREEN](SCREEN) mode stays the same.
 Freed image handles can on longer be referenced.

-*Example 2:* Function that converts an icon into a temporary bitmap for use in QB64.
+Function that converts an icon into a temporary bitmap for use in QB64.
 Function returns the available image count.

 ```vb